 \subsubsection{Relevance Logics\nopunct}

 provide different semantics of implication, where a fact $B$ is said to follow from $A$, written ``$A\rightarrow B$'', only if $A$ is actually \emph{relevant} in the deduction of $B$.
 This excludes for instance $A\rightarrow(B\rightarrow A)$, $(A\wedge\neg A)\rightarrow B$, etc.---see \citet{dunn02} for more details.
-Although the full logic $\mathbf{R}$ is undecidable \citep{urquhart84}, its conjunctive-implicative fragment $\mathbf{R}_{\rightarrow,\wedge}$ is decidable, and Ackermannian: \begin{problem}[CRI]{Conjunctive Relevant Implication} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] A formula $A$ of $\mathbf{R}_{\rightarrow,\wedge}$. \item[question:] Is $A$ a theorem of $\mathbf{R}_{\rightarrow,\wedge}$? \item[reference:] \citet{urquhart99}, from a variant of \probref{pb-lcn}: the emptiness problem of \defstyle{alternating expansive counter systems}, for which he proved $\F\omega$-hardness directly from the halting problem in $F_\omega$-bounded Minsky machines. \item[comment:] Hardness also holds for $\mathbf{LR}+$ and any intermediate logic between $\mathbf{R}_{\rightarrow,\wedge}$ and $\mathbf{T}_{\rightarrow,\wedge}$---which might include some undecidable fragments. \end{description} \end{problem}
+Although the full logic $\mathbf{R}$ is undecidable \citep{urquhart84}, its conjunctive-implicative fragment $\mathbf{R}_{\rightarrow,\wedge}$ is decidable, and \Ack-complete: \begin{problem}[CRI]{Conjunctive Relevant Implication} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] A formula $A$ of $\mathbf{R}_{\rightarrow,\wedge}$. \item[question:] Is $A$ a theorem of $\mathbf{R}_{\rightarrow,\wedge}$? \item[lower bound:] \citet{urquhart99}, from a variant of \probref{pb-lcn}: the emptiness problem of \defstyle{alternating expansive counter systems}, for which he proved $\F\omega$-hardness directly from $F_\omega\text-\mathsf{MM}$ the halting problem in $F_\omega$-bounded Minsky machines. \item[upper bound:] \citet{urquhart99} using length function theorem for Dickson's Lemma. \item[comment:] Hardness also holds for any intermediate logic between $\mathbf{R}_{\rightarrow,\wedge}$ and $\mathbf{T}_{\rightarrow,\wedge}$, which might include some undecidable fragments.
+The related \emph{contractive propositional linear logic} LLC and its additive-multiplicative fragment MALLC are also \Ack-complete~\citep{lazic14}. \end{description} \end{problem}